 Personal safety is the primary objective of every spotter.
 Never put yourself in harm’s way.
 This includes attempting to walk or drive over obstructions such as flooded roadways and downed power lines, and positioning yourself under objects that have a potential to fall or be blown over due to severe weather.

-Tornadoes, Water Spouts, Funnel Clouds and Wall Clouds (either rotating or not)
+Tornadoes, Water Spouts, Funnel Clouds or Wall Clouds (rotating or non-rotating)